 The still-extant main gateway, main hall, and music tower date from the Ming and Qing, occupying 800 square metres.
 The main hall is three rooms wide, two rooms deep, with single eaves and a “hard-mountain” vaulted roof 单檐硬山顶.
 Most of the murals have been covered over in mud, and some are exposed to the elements.

 That’s the enticing account in the 1993 Yanggao county gazetteer article on the Dragon King temple (Longwang miao) of Jinjiazhuang village, west of Li Manshan’s home in Upper Liangyuan.
 Even if the temple was now in poor repair, I was keen to see it.
-Besides, I’ve always meant to make a pilgrimage to this village, where Li Manshan’s ancestor Li Fu began learning Daoist ritual in the 18th century (my book, pp.71–3).
+Besides, I’ve always meant to make a pilgrimage to this village, where Li Manshan’s ancestor Li Fu began learning Daoist ritual in the 18th century (see Daoist priests of the Li family, pp.71–3).

 Over the years, whenever I ask Li Manshan about the temple, he merely shrugs—nothing left there, he says (and he should know).
 Still, now that he’s getting ever deeper into local history, I finally show him the passage in the gazetteer, and he quite sees why I’m curious, deciding that we should make a trip over to Jinjiazhuang the next day.